elmahio/documentation/docs/elmah-io-ai-plugin.md

 ## Supported editors

-The plugin is currently available for **Claude Code**.
-Support for other editors is planned.
-Until then, use the [raw MCP server setup](/setup-mcp-server/) for editors like Cursor, VS Code, and Visual Studio — you'll get the same tools, just without the bundled skills and agent.
+The plugin is currently available for **Claude Code** and **Cursor**.
+For other editors, use the [raw MCP server setup](/setup-mcp-server/) — you'll get the same tools, just without the bundled skills and agent.

 ## Installing in Claude Code